OneSignal/OneSignal-Cordova-SDK/MIGRATION_GUIDE.md

 # API Reference

-Below is a comprehensive reference to the `5.0.0-beta1` OneSignal Cordvoa SDK.
+Below is a comprehensive reference to the `5.0.0-beta1` OneSignal Cordova SDK.

 ## OneSignal